Getting To Shiga Kogen

 Getting Around Shiga Kogen

 Shiga Kogen is very spread out.
 The various villages are distributed along a stretch of mountainous road approximately 21km long.
-So whilst it’s possible to navigate each of the villages on foot, it’s obviously not possible to walk between the villages of Shiga Kogen.
+Whilst it’s possible to navigate each of the villages on foot, it’s obviously not possible to walk between the villages of Shiga Kogen.

 Shuttle buses operate between the villages, which are complimentary if you have a lift pass.
-Shuttle timetables are available from some accommodations, the Hasuike Information Centre, the Nagano Information Centre, or on the bus stops.
+Shuttle timetables are available from some accommodations, the Hasuike Information Centre, the Nagano Information Centre, or on the bus stops or use google maps.
 The free shuttles operate from 8:30am to about 17:30, and a paid evening bus goes until about 8:30pm.

 It’s also possible to book a taxi to get around Shiga Kogen, although it’s somewhat expensive because the taxi may come from the bottom of the mountain.